moehach/blog/_posts/2020-08-19-the-elements-of-design.md

 You create shape when you enclose a space between points delineated by lines or by contrast to its surroundings.
 You typically need at least three points in space to create a shape.

-You can break down every object you see the simple shapes regardless of how complex that object might appear.
+You can break down every object you see into simple shapes regardless of how complex that object might appear.
 ![These are primary shapes, such as circles, triangles, rectangles, and none geometric shapes](/assets/images/design-element/3.png "Shapes")

 ### Form